stevenc49/stevenc49.github.io/pages/practiceJournal.md

 It's better to look at solution, learn it and move on than to get stuck and waste hours on a single problem.
 You can always return to it later or turn it into a blog article to cement your learning.

+The key thing is that you want to gain credibility and have something to promote later on.

 ### Jun 23